 Why is it important to manage AWS logs

 AWS provides logs for many services, including AWS CloudFront, Elastic Load Balancer (ELB), Virtual Private Cloud (VPC), Amazon API Gateway, and AWS CloudWatch, to track user activity and operations for better visibility into your AWS environment.
-Site24x7 AppLogs manages the logs from different services using one console.
+Site24x7 AppLogs collects logs from different services and makes AWS logging easier to manage from one console.
 Also, managing AWS logs using third-party tools like Site24x7 is essential to:

 - Get notified for unexpected anomalies in logs.